proghead00/articooz/README.md

 # Articooz 🖊📝
-## A full-stack platform to post  blogs and articles, follow each other, and even have conversations.
+## A platform to post blogs and articles, follow each other, and even have conversations.

 ## ➡ [Live Site](https://articooz.herokuapp.com/) ⬅
 ---